On a Hierarchy of Spectral Invariants for Graphs: The Hierarchy

 Let $\jj$ denote the all-ones vector (the dimension should be clear from the context).
 Using our usual notation, suppose that $G$ has $m$ distinct eigenvalues $\mu_1,\ldots,\mu_m$, and let $E_1,\ldots,E_m$ be the corresponding eigenspaces of $G$.
 Consider the angle between $E_i$ and $\jj$ and denote its cosine by $\beta_i$.
 If $\beta_i\ne0$, then the corresponding eigenvalue $\mu_i$ is called a \emph{main eigenvalue}, and then the positive number $\beta_i$ is called a \emph{main angle}.
 Let $\nu_1,\ldots,\nu_{m'}$ be the sequence of all main eigenvalues in the ascending order and $\theta_1,\ldots,\theta_{m'}$ be the sequence of the main angles in the corresponding order.
 We define a graph invariant $\mea$ by

 A characterization of $\mea$ in terms of walk numbers is known.
-We state it in the proposition below and, for the sake of completeness, provide some proof details apparently missing in the available literature.
+We state it in the proposition below and, for the sake of completeness, provide some proof details apparently missing in the available literature (the backward direction).
 Let

 be the total number of $k$-walks in~$G$.
 By $W_G$ we will denote the corresponding generating function, that is, the formal series

 \begin{proposition}[folklore, e.g.~\cite{StackE}] Let $G$ and $H$ be graphs with $n$ vertices.
 Then $\mea(G)=\mea(H)$ if and only if $w_k(G)=w_k(H)$ for $k=1,\ldots,n-1$. \end{proposition}